-- The structure of the course has been adapted from a full day face-to-face, to online delivery to meet current social distancing requirements.
-The staggered structure is designed to maximise engagement and is based on advice from ANU experts in online course design. - The course covers six broad topics over three mornings; two sessions per day, each session punctuated by discussion of the key points. - Participation will be via the Zoom video conferencing tool, allowing direct interaction and discussion with lecturers and other course participants. - Course timings 9:00am 12:30pm each day, Mon 23rd Wed 25th Nov 2020
+- The course is delivered live and online.
+The staggered structure is designed to maximise engagement and is based on advice from ANU experts in online course design. - The course covers six broad topics over three mornings; two sessions per day, each session punctuated by discussion of the key points. - Participation will be via the Zoom video conferencing tool, allowing direct interaction and discussion with lecturers and other course participants. - Course timings 9:00am 12:30pm each day, Mon 7th Wed 9th Jun 2021